whatmakeart/whatmakeart.github.io/content/sewing/sew-inseam-pockets-with-french-seams.md

 ---
 title: Sew Inseam Pockets with French Seams
-tags:
-  - stub
+date: 2023-05-23T21:59:40
+lastmod: 2024-07-20T04:54:35
 ---

-# Sew Inseam Pockets with French Seams

-This tutorial will show you how to sew simple inseam pockets and finish the seams with french seams
+This tutorial will show you how to sew simple inseam pockets and finish the seams with french seams.

 ## Prerequisites